 What I mean by meditation is the deliberate training to direct attention in a more purposeful way.

-It is the act of getting better at changing what I can, and accepting what I cannot.
+It is the act of getting better at changing what you can, and accepting what you cannot.

 Our lives are generally on autopilot, and the voice in our head is constantly chattering away even when we aren’t aware of it.